Ortovox 3L Ortler Review

 When it comes to features, we are pleased with some and disappointed by others.
 Our testers appreciated the pair of waist drawcords because they were sized well, easy to operate, and effective at sealing the hemline to stop snow from sneaking inside.
 They also liked the zippered pocket on the left arm for storing a ski pass while they were searching for powder stashes on sidecountry days.

 On the other hand, we are disappointed with the reliability of the wrist closures.
-These closures utilize a patch of velcro to stay close; however, an excess of fabric means that the closure fabric is prone to snagging on stuff and coming undone.
+These closures utilize a patch of velcro to stay closed; however, an excess of fabric means that the closure fabric is prone to snagging on stuff and coming undone.
 There also aren't very many pockets — only the left arm pocket and another on the breast.
 This is an inconvenient arrangement if you like to carry an extra pair of gloves or a hat inside your jacket.

 Value